 Costco is one of the largest supermarket chains in the U.S. and specializes in a wide range of products for its customers.

 The market capitalization of Costco is about 6x that of Kroger, and that scale is the result of great store counts – think more diversified income streams.

 But what you won’t get at Costco is a great dividend – it’s currently under 1%.
 So investors in Costco stock are buying primarily for share price appreciation.
-You’ll want to be confident when you place your orders at TD Ameritrade or another 5-star broker that the future is bright for Costco stock.
+You’ll want to be confident when you place your orders at any 5-star broker that the future is bright for Costco stock.

 5 out of 5 stars